 So you like a monologue… What now?

 Most of the teenage monologues on this page don’t come from established plays: they act as standalone pieces that will require you to develop some context around them.
 For the rest, make the effort to track down the play, film or tv show that it comes from and read or watch the whole thing for reference.
-You must then make sure you understand who you are speaking with in the monologue and the events that happened leading up to it.
+You must then make sure you understand who you are speaking to in the monologue and the events that happened leading up to it.
 Finally, ask yourself what your character wants by saying these things and why: find your character’s objective, and then ask yourself what they’re going to do to get it.
 Creating a rich world for your character will help you nail the monologue—and, subsequently, your assignment or audition.
-For more on rehearsing a monologue, follow this link for our tips and tactics!
+For more information on rehearsing a monologue, follow this link for our tips and tactics!

 Help us find more monologues for teenagers!

 We want this page to be the best resource on the internet for monologues for teens.
-If you know of any good monologues please leave a comment below or email me directly – [email protected]
+If you know of any good monologues please leave a comment below, or email me directly at [email protected]